Shoutzor/Shoutzor/README.md

 Shoutz0r - A media voting system perfect for events such as lan-parties!\
 Comes with autoDJ to keep requests going when no requests have been added by users.

 PLEASE NOTE: Shoutz0r is currently still under heavy development & lacks major functionality.
-If interested, please "watch" the repository to receive a notification when the first release is created.
+If interested, please " watch" the repository to receive a notification when the first release is created.

 ![Preview Image](./screenshot.png)

-Shoutz0r gives users a platform to upload different kinds of media, and vote on what they would like to hear or watch (yes it supports videos too!).\
+Shoutz0r gives users a platform to upload different kinds of media, and vote on what they would like to hear or watch ( yes it supports videos too!).\
 The queue can be generated based on the amount of votes, or as a regular queue (first come, first serve).

 Built using the Laravel Framework and Vue components.